 There is no automatic way to manually remove the debris from your gutters because no two homes or gutter systems are exactly alike.

-Nonetheless, an automatic gutter cleaning system is a motor-driven device that sits down in your gutter (after you get up on a ladder and put it there) and moves down the length of your gutter, throwing any debris in its path out onto your lawn and gardens.
+Nonetheless, an automatic cleaning system is a motor-driven device that sits down in your gutter (after you get up on a ladder and put it there) and moves down the length of your gutter, throwing any debris in its path out onto your lawn and gardens.

 It is waterproof, controlled by a remote, and runs on a battery.
 The cleanup of the yard is a separate chore.